In a Battle Fought in Mythology, The RSS Attempts to Rewrite the Tale of Onam; and What Everyone Else Has to Say

 He opined that over the years, certain social, economic and religious situations in Kerala led the festival to its present form.
 According to him, in feudal Kerala, as dominant landlords—who were mostly Brahmins—celebrated Vamana Jayanti feast, people of oppressed castes were given food, new clothes, and gifts.
 The festival also coincided with the harvest season that came after the bitter days of famine during peak monsoon.
 “As social system changed, Onam got democratised to be of the most important popular festivals,” he said.

 MGS Narayanan, a former Chairman of the Indian Council of Historical Research, described the changes in the Onam myth over the years as a “transposition of hero and villain in popular minds.”
 Narayanan said that during the Vamana Jayanti feast, members of the oppressed castes were expected to submit large quantities of paddy to their Brahmin landlords.
 Due to this practice, Narayanan said, “Vamana, who was celebrated as hero of Brahmins, was acknowledged to be a villain.”
-“Over they years, they looked upto Mahabali as their hero,” he said.
+“Over the years, they looked upto Mahabali as their hero,” he said.
 According to him, Onam’s present form is a good, as the festival has acquired a “secular shape and helped in uniting the people of Kerala.”
 Naryananan termed the Kesari article an “attempt by orthodox Hindus to take the myth back to the earlier version.”
 “It is a bad development,” he added.

 At about midday on 13 September, Amit Shah, the president of the ruling BJP, posted a picture to Facebook.
 It depicted Vamana, holding aloft an umbrella, with one foot on the earth and another on the head of Mahabali.
 The king is shown with his hands folded, and his head bowed toward Vamana.
 The image was accompanied by a message wishing all readers a Happy Vamana Jayanti.